tamagui/tamagui/next.md

 - sponsor promo
 - mailing list
 - runthrough docs a handful of times
-- get an demo for studio ready
-- kitchen-sink in Snack demo link
-- content
 - blog compiler in/out

 1.0 post launch: